lostcomb/Processor-Simulator/isa_reference.md

     * Bit-wise OR two signed integers.
   * *NOT Rd, Ri*
     * Binary representation: `0111 dddd iiii 0000 0000 0000 0000 0000`
-    * Bit-wise NOT a signed integer.
+    * Bit-wise NOT a signed integer. i.e. complement each bit.

 Control Flow: